-- Smoking within the Nursery buildings at any time, smoke in a place which is clearly visible to parents, other visitors arriving at the Nursery, or members of the local community. - Smoke whilst uniform is on display. - Smoke in a place from which smoke can drift into the Nursery building. - Dispose of cigarette butts in an inappropriate way or place. - Smell of cigarettes or have breath smelling of cigarettes, ny parents event.
+- Smoking tobacco, vaping or using e cigarettes within the Nursery buildings or car parks or in the vicinity of the nursery is forbidden at all times.
+Staff must not smoke tobacco, vape or use e cigarettes in a place which is clearly visible to parents, other visitors arriving at the Nursery, or members of the local community. - Staff most not smoke, vape or use e cigareetes whilst their uniform is on display. - Smoke in a place from which smoke can drift into the Nursery building. - Staff must dispose of cigarette butts in an inappropriate way or place. - Smell of cigarettes or have breath, hair or clothing smelling of cigarettes, - Drink alcohol or be hungover either before being on duty, whilst on duty, or during any parents event.
+(EYFS 3.19) - Use any illegal substances in or around the Nursery, whilst at work or during breaks. - Drink alcohol or use substances whilst driving to nursery, early in the morning or during the day. - Come to work with a hangover.

-(EYFS 3.19)

-- Use any illegal substances in or around the Nursery, whilst at work or during breaks. - Drink alcohol or use substances whilst driving to nursery, early in the morning or during the day. - Come to work with a hangover.